A Complete 5-Day Kyoto Itinerary

 Attend a Maiko Show

-If you happen to be in Kyoto on a Tuesday or Friday, you must consider attending the Maiko Show at Kyoto Granbell Hotel.
-For those wondering what a Maiko is, it’s an apprentice Geisha).
-When we stayed at the Granbell we became aware of this show and jumped at the chance to see a Maiko perform, a rarity that most people do not typically get to experience.
+If you happen to be in Kyoto on a Tuesday or Friday, you must consider attending the Maiko Show at the Kyoto Granbell Hotel.
+A Maiko is, an apprentice Geisha.
+When we stayed at the Granbell we became aware of this show and jumped at the chance to see a Maiko perform, a rarity that most people do not typically get to experience!

 During the show, you will experience traditional dancing, shamisen music, play games, and take a photo with a Maiko.
 There are only 30 seats available at this show so be sure to book in advance!